Jimzical/PES-Atttendence-Checker/README.md

 This is a Pet Project to learn Data Scraping and GUI in python

+It Calculates How Many Classes The User Is Ahead Or Behind Of A Set Attendence Limit By Checking The Attendence From pesuacademy
+It Then Shows How Many Classes Required To Get Back To That Limit If Behind or How Many Can Be Missed If Ahead

 # Features

  - Checks pesuacademy.com to find your Attendence